-Beginning on December 10, 2010, MCE submitted a total of 13 outstanding issues as part of the first quarter SRL reporting process (see Attachment 5).
-PG&E responded to each of these 13 issues and CPUC staff has reviewed and considered these responses.
-On April 6, 2011, MCE submitted four new issues - labeled 2.1 through 2.4 - which CPUC staff has also reviewed and considered.
+Beginning on December 10, 2010, MCE submitted a total of 13 outstanding issues as part of the first quarter SRL reporting process.
+On April 6, 2011, MCE submitted four additional issues and on June 13, 2011 MCE submitted two new issues.
+PG&E responded to each of these issues and CPUC staff has reviewed and considered these responses.

-Those first and second quarter issues whose resolution is still outstanding as of the date of this report are labeled as "open" in the status column below.
-Please refer to Attachment 2 for a complete discussion of each outstanding first quarter issue and for the four new second quarter issues.
+Those first, second, and third quarter issues whose resolution is still outstanding as of the date of this report are labeled as "open" in the status column below.
+Please refer to Attachment 2 for a complete discussion of each outstanding issue, to date.

-As initially noted in the first quarter report, the one basic challenge of the CCA implementation process is that as new market entrants the CCAs must depend on the well-established market participant, in this case a monopoly utility, to act in good faith to facilitate its commencement of service.
+As noted in the first two reports, the one basic challenge of the CCA implementation process is that as new market entrants the CCAs must depend on the well-established market participant, in this case a monopoly utility, to act in good faith to facilitate its commencement of service.
 This good-faith cooperation is clearly contemplated by AB 117 and has been the focus of the CPUC while attempting to solve the issues raised by MCE.